13um45/pixel_sorter_with_settings/README.md

-A simple wrapper pxlsrt that outputs a texts file with parameters used.
+A simple wrapper for pxlsrt that outputs a texts file with parameters used.